rickgennis/managebackups/src/managebackups.1.md

 : Specify the path to **managebackups** if it isn't installed in /usr/local/bin.
 See **--sched**.

 **--recalc**
 : Recalcuate all disk usage for a profile.
 Use with -p.
-This should never be necessary.
+This should never be necessary unless you manually modify a backup.

 **-v**[*options*]
 : Provide verbose debugging output.
 Brilliant (albeit overkill in this situation) debugging logic borrowed from Philip Hazel's Exim Mail Transport Agent. **-v** by itself enables the default list of debugging contexts.
 Contexts can be added or subtracted by name.
 For example, **-v+cache** provides the default set plus caching whereas **-v-all+cache** provides only caching. **-v+all** gives everything (**--vv**, two dashes, two v's, is a synonym for all).
 Longer combinations can be strung together as well (**-v-all+cache+prune+scan**).
 Note spaces are not supported in the -v string.
 Valid contexts are: